AlexandrSokolov/frontend/react/docs/02_state&events/FAQ_04_State.md

 A little side note – that syntax `this.setState({ text })` is just ES6 shorthand for `this.setState({ text: text })`.
 With ES6, if the key is the same as the variable name, you don’t have to write it twice.

-### Update a single attribute of a multi-attributes state in a class component and stateless function.
+### Update a single attribute of a multi-attributes state in a class component

 1. Setting state in a class function via `setState` **doesn't erase the existing state.**